Advice > Product management

 2.1 Resume, cover letter, and referrals

-You can use this free resume guide to help tailor your resume to the position you’re targeting.
+You can use this free PM resume guide to help tailor your resume to the position you’re targeting.

-And if you’re looking for expert feedback, you can also get input from our team of ex-FAANG recruiters, who will cover what achievements to focus on (or ignore), how to fine-tune your bullet points, and more.
+And if you’re looking for expert resume feedback, you can also get input from our team of ex-FAANG recruiters, who will cover what achievements to focus on (or ignore), how to fine-tune your bullet points, and more.

-2.2 Recruiter phone screen
+2.2 Recruiter screen

 Once you’ve been invited to interview with Apple, you’ll first speak with a recruiter on a phone screen.
 This is universal across all teams.